Unparalleled service is at the core of everything we do.

 - Personal Check

-Space fills up quickly on our trips as our small-group adventures typically accommodate from 9 to 16 guests.
-For the best selection of itineraries and dates we recommend reserving a spot well in advance.
-We’ll do our best to accommodate last-minute reservations, however most guests book four to six months before departure.
-Trips taking place over holiday or summer periods should be booked six to ten months ahead of time.
-Note that we will occasionally add departure dates for sold-out trips.
-Also note that we are happy to plan a custom adventure around your dates and interests – see our Private Travel page for more information, and don’t hesitate to contact us for details.
+Space fills up quickly on our trips, as our small-group adventures typically accommodate 9 to 16 guests.
+For the best selection of itineraries and dates, we recommend reserving a spot well in advance.
+We’ll do our best to accommodate last-minute reservations, however most guests book at least four to six months before departure.
+Trips taking place over the winter holiday season or summer periods should usually be booked six to ten months ahead of time.
+Please note that we will occasionally add additional departure dates for sold-out trips (these dates can usually be found on the trip webpage).
+Also note that we are happy to plan a custom adventure around your dates and interests – please see our Private Travel page for more information, and don’t hesitate to contact us for details.

-At TEP, hand crafting itineraries around a specific region or a particular event in history is our passion.
-So if you’re traveling with a group – small or large – and have a dream trip in mind, give us a call or email us – our Adventure Consultants are ready and waiting to work with you to transform that dream to reality.
-To learn more, please call us toll-free at 855-208-6800.
+At TEP, hand crafting itineraries around a specific region or a particular destination or site(s) is our passion.
+So if you’re traveling with a group – small or large – and have a dream trip in mind, give us a call or email us – our Adventure Consultants are ready to work with you to transform that dream into reality.
+To learn more, please call us toll-free at (855)-208-6800.

 Our trips are crafted with the intent of providing you with an unforgettable adventure travel experience.

 Though each trip varies, the following mainstays are commonly included*: